The Military in Australia: How Our Defence Force Shapes Up

 How much does someone in the Australian Army earn?

-Officers begin at higher pay grades.
+Officers begin at higher pay grades, with a Lieutenant earning about $74,000 per year.

 What steps are involved in joining the Australian Defence Force?

-Next, you’ll undergo a medical and fitness assessment.
+You’ll then undergo medical and fitness evaluations.

-If successful, you’ll attend an Assessment Session for interviews and further testing.
+If successful, you’ll participate in an Assessment Session that includes interviews and further testing before receiving a job offer and enlistment date.

-The entire process typically takes several months.
+The entire process typically spans several months.

 What kind of support does the Australian Army provide in aid situations?

-The Australian Army plays a crucial role in disaster relief and humanitarian aid.
+The Australian Army plays a vital role in disaster relief and humanitarian aid, assisting in evacuations during bushfires and floods.

 Can a non-Australian citizen enlist in the Australian Army?